mridul249/mridul249/README.md

-- Software Developer driven by building fast, reliable, and deeply engineered systems.
+- Software Engineer @ RapidFort Inc.
 - Exploring the intersections of System Design, Distributed Computing, AI/ML, and Cybersecurity with a balance of theory and hands-on practice.
-- Pursuing B.Tech in AI & Data Science at IIT Patna
+- Graduated with B.Tech in AI & DS at Indian Institute of Technology (IIT) Patna
 - Comfortable working across the stack: Android, Web, Backend, DevOps, Malware DNA, Machine & Deep Learning.
 - Reach me at [LinkedIn](https://www.linkedin.com/in/mridul249/)